 Lodging is sparse here, and American Samoa offers the unique experience of a local homestay if you opt to spend the night on Ta’u.
 It’s the best way to learn about the oldest culture in Polynesia and will also involve a boat ride from a local fisherman.
 A visit is an almost surreal experience, planting yourself square in a foreign land that’s still somehow a US territory.

 1. Gates of the Arctic National Park and Preserve — Alaska

-To put this into perspective, Great Smoky Mountain National Park got 11.3 million visitors last year — which means it got an average of three times more visitors per day than the Gates of the Arctic gets in an entire year.
+To put this into perspective, Great Smoky Mountain National Park got 12.1 million visitors in 2020 — which means it got about 4,000 times more visitors than the Gates of the Arctic National Park and Preserve.
 Its sparse visitation is understandable, though; Gates of the Arctic requires flying from Fairbanks to Bettles, Alaska, then taking an air taxi into the park.
 Once you’re there, you won’t find much in the way of amenities.
 And by that we mean no roads or toilets.

 That said, if you’re looking to unplug and disconnect, this is about the ultimate place.
 Spread across the park’s 8.5 million acres, you won’t find more than about 50 people, and needless to say you won’t find cell service or WiFi either.
 You will, however, find adventures like kayaking down the Noatak River, where you’ll truly get the feeling you were the first person to ever explore the area.
 Hikes along the Central and Eastern Brooks mountain ranges — effectively the northern terminus of the Rocky Mountains — are equally awe-inspiring.
 You can summit the highest ones at about 9,000 feet and many at 3,000.
 No matter how high you are, gazing out at the park will give you the feeling that the land around is all yours.
 Or better, belongs to no one at all.